-- > Online at > imoox.at/series/unifit (in German) - > The online course comprises 6 units that will be activated simultaneously in August.
+- > Online at > imoox.at (in German) - The online course comprises six modules that will be activated simultaneously in September.
 You can complete them in any order and at any time. - > The content is aimed specifically at first-year students and will help you to start your studies well prepared.

-You will learn about contact points, rights and obligations, the topic of diversity at university, time management, learning and motivation techniques, the basics of academic work and, of course, the extensive networking opportunities you have during your studies.
+You will learn about contact points, rights and obligations, the topic of diversity at the university, time management, learning and motivation techniques, the basics of academic work and, of course, the extensive networking opportunities you have during your studies.

-Mathe-Fit ('Fit for Math')
+Mathe-Fit ('Fit for Maths')

-- Online at > imoox.at/series/unifit (in German) and course from August at TU Graz (in German) - Duration: 7-week online course in September and optional participation in the courses (VO 502.999 and UE 502.998) of the same name at TU Graz in the final two weeks of September. - > The online course is intended to revise and refresh basic mathematical knowledge from the upper and lower school.
+- > Online on > imoox.at (in German) and course in September at TU Graz (in German) - Duration: 7 week course in September and optional patricipation in the courses (VO and UE) of the same name at TU Graz in the final two weeks in September. - The course is intended to revise and refresh of basic mathematical knowledge from the upper and lower school.
 The online course prepares students for the associated courses.
-With the MOOC certificate and the positive completion for a short VO exam, you will receive a university certificate that you can use for your studies within the framework of the freely selectable courses (free subjects). - > Registration via > online.tugraz.at is required for participation in the university courses.
+With the MOOC certificate and the positive completion of a short VO exam, you will receive a certificate.
+It is possible to use this achievement within the framework of the freely selectable course (free subject) for your studies.